sushantsur23/IBM_Watson_APIbased_NLP_Tasks/README.md

 #### Project 6.
 Natural Language Understanding
 <Link src="https://cloud.ibm.com/apidocs/natural-language-understanding?code=python#categories">
 Since IBM Watson Tone analyzer API has been deprecated hence Natural Langauge Understanding is the replacement with many more added features.
 The features are listed below with explanation of those.
+Here I have discussed some of the main used features however others can also be tried out.

 1) Categories :- Returns a hierarchical taxonomy of the content.
 For example, a news website may return categories like /international news or /arts and entertainment.
 The top three categories are returned by default.